dataloop-ai-apps/google-vision-adapter/README.md

 ![Integration](assets/add_integration_to_app.png)

 ## Use the application in a pipeline
-   - After installing the application, you can use the relevant node in a pipeline under the category 'GoogleVision'.
+   - After installing the application, you can use the relevant node in a pipeline under the category 'Google Vision'.
 ![Pipeline](assets/pipeline.png)

 ---